nyu-mll/quality/README.md

 ### Test set

 The annotations for questions in the test set will not be released.
-The authors are currently working on a leaderboard.
-Stay tuned!
+We are currently working on a leaderboard.
+Stay tuned for an update by early January!

 ## Code

 The code for our baseline models will be released soon.
-Stay tuned!
+Stay tuned for an update by early January!

 ## Contact